turing4ever/turing4ever.github.io/_posts/2025-06-30-Roadtrip-from-irvine-to-seattle.md

     - travel
     - "2025 Roadtrip from Irvine to Seattle"
 ---
-We drove 3 days from Irvine to Seattle, stopping at Vegas and Idaho along the way.
+We drove 3 days from Irvine to Seattle, stopping at Vegas and Boise along the way.
 Because we are in a rush, we didn't stop at any attractions.
 But the trip still brought us some pleasant surprises.

 ## The Map